decentraland/old-documentation/_posts/development-guide/2018-01-21-scene-content.md

 </scene>
 ```

-The static scene above becomes the following dynamic schen when migrating it to _TSX_:
+The static scene above becomes the following dynamic scene when migrating it to _TSX_:

 {% raw %}